NAICOM reviews capital base for insurance, reinsurance companies

-The National Insurance Commission (NAICOM) on Monday announced the recapitalisation of insurance and reinsurance companies in the country.
+The National Insurance Commission (NAICOM) has announced the recapitalisation of insurance and reinsurance companies in the Nigeria.

-The Head, Commissioners Directorate of NAICOM , Mr Salami Rasaaq, disclosed this in a statement in Abuja.

-He said the minimum capital base for life insurance companies was increased from N2 billion to N8 billion while General Insurance was increased from N3 billion to N10 billion.
+In the recapitalisation policy, the new minimum capital base for life insurance companies see an upward review from N2 billion to N8 billion.

+Minimum capital base for general insurance was also increased from N3 billion to N10 billion.

+The Head, Commissioners Directorate of NAICOM, Mr. Salami Rasaaq, disclosed this in a statement on Monday in Abuja.

 “The provision in respect of requirement of statutory deposit as stipulated in part three, Section 10 of the Insurance Act 2003 shall apply on the effective date of commencement.